California State Route 118: Route description

 SR 118 has two distinguishable sections, which connect at the intersection with State Route 23.
 The western section of SR 118 goes through the more rural areas of Ventura County.
 SR 118 begins at an intersection with SR 126 in Ventura as Wells Road and heads southeast, crossing the Santa Clara River as Los Angeles Avenue and intersecting SR 232 in unincorporated Ventura County.
-The highway continues southeast before intersecting Santa Clara Avenue, where Los Angeles Avenue turns east and passes north of Camarillo.
-In the community of Somis, SR 118 intersects SR 34.
+The highway continues southeast before intersecting Santa Clara Avenue, where SR 118/Los Angeles Avenue turns east and passes north of Camarillo.
+In the community of Somis, the highway intersects SR 34.
 The road continues into Moorpark, where it intersects SR 23 and runs concurrently with that road.
-After about 1.25 miles, SR 118 and SR 23 come to a freeway interchange, where SR 118 continues north, and SR 23 continues south.
+After passing Spring Road, the SR 23/SR 118 concurrency continues as New Los Angeles Avenue to a freeway interchange, where SR 118 heads north, and SR 23 heads south.

 The eastern section is an urban freeway that starts in the cities of Moorpark and Simi Valley, and ends in Los Angeles.
 The SR 118 freeway initially travels north, but quickly turns east, passing near Moorpark College, before entering the Simi Valley city limits.
 SR 118 continues through Simi Valley before entering Corriganville Regional Park and crossing into Los Angeles County and the Los Angeles city limits.
 The freeway has an HOV lane between here and Interstate 5.
 In Los Angeles, SR 118 passes through Santa Susana Pass State Historic Park before passing through Chatsworth and interchanging with SR 27.
 SR 118 subsequently goes through Porter Ranch and Granada Hills before intersecting with I-405 and I-5.
-Following this, SR 118 goes through Pacoima before terminating at an interchange with I-210.
+Following this, SR 118 goes through Pacoima before terminating at an interchange with the Foothill Freeway.

 SR 118 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 118 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
 The freeway portion of Route 118 between Moorpark and Lake View Terrace was originally named the Simi Valley-San Fernando Valley Freeway before it was designated as the Ronald Reagan Freeway in 1994.
 It was renamed in honor of Ronald Reagan, the 33rd Governor of California and the 40th President of the United States, due to the location of his presidential library in Simi Valley.